Mechanizing Synthetic Tait Computability in Istari: Data Availability Statement

-\begin{acks} The authors thank Karl Crary and Harrison Grodin for fruitful discussions that broadly inspired this research.
-This material is based upon work supported by the United States Air Force Office of Scientific Research under grant number FA9550-21-0009 and FA9550-23-1-0434 (Tristan Nguyen, program manager).
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR. \end{acks}
+\begin{acks} The authors thank Karl Crary, Jonathan Sterling, Harrison Grodin, and Matias Scharager for fruitful discussions and proofreading of this work, and the anonymous reviewers for their thoughtful comments.
+This material is based upon work supported by the \grantsponsor{NSF}{National Science Foundation}{https://www.nsf.gov/} under grant numbers \grantnum{NSF}{2211996} and \grantnum{NSF}{2442461}, and by the \grantsponsor{AFOSR}{United States Air Force Office of Scientific Research}{https://www.afrl.af.mil/AFOSR/} under grant numbers \grantnum{AFOSR}{FA9550-21-0009}, \grantnum{AFOSR}{FA9550-23-1-0434}, and \grantnum{AFOSR}{FA9550-21-1-0385} (Tristan Nguyen, program manager).
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the United States Air Force Office of Scientific Research. \end{acks}